CodethinkLabs/sandboxlib/README.rst

 The `Open Container Specification <http://www.opencontainers.org/>`_ is an effort to standardise containers.
-It was started more recently than the `App Container spec`_ and may not may not supercede it.
+It was started more recently than the `App Container spec`_ and may or may not supercede it.

 runC_ is a runtime for these containers.
 It is based on code from Docker.